fkooman/oauth/README.md

 * `/introspect`

 The OAuth clients will use the `/authorize` and `/token` endpoints.
 The protocol is described in [RFC 6749](https://tools.ietf.org/html/rfc6749).

-## Introspection
 Resource servers will use the `/introspect` endpoint to validate the access tokens used by the clients.
 Resource servers need to be registered and use Basic authentication to validate access tokens.

-This protocol is described in [draft-ietf-oauth-introspection-11.txt](https://tools.ietf.org/html/draft-ietf-oauth-introspection).
+The protocol is described in [draft-ietf-oauth-introspection-11.txt](https://tools.ietf.org/html/draft-ietf-oauth-introspection).